darco31/P2---JS-game/README.md

 # Rock-Paper-Scissors-Lizard-Spock

 ### About
-* A small fun interactive Javascript game that can be played by all. test your wits against the computer.
+* A small fun interactive Javascript game that can be played by all.
+Test your wits against the computer.

 ### The business goals
 * To build a fun interactive game that can be enjoyed by everyone.
-* To provide an intuative interface for the user.
+* To provide an intuitive interface for the user.

 ### The customer goals
 * To have a clear understanding of the game and how to play it.
-* Clear easy to read instructions and alerts avaiable at all times.
+* Clear easy to read instructions and alerts available at all times.

 ---